folutade/KnowThatYouAnointed/content/posts/the-party.md

   **Devil be possessin homies**
   **Demons try to body jump***

-* In the context of “Nikes”, the people who “see the future first” seem to be the ones who truly have a prophetic vision.
+* In the context of “Nikes,” the people who “see the future first” seem to be the ones who truly have a prophetic vision.
 These true prophets stand in contrast to those who talk as if they can prophesy but are not actually able to see the future in advance.

-* Kendrick has repeatedly identified himself as a prophet most prominently on the final track of *To Pimp a Butterfly* and on several tracks that were released in subsequent years.
+* Kendrick has repeatedly identified himself as a prophet, most prominently on the final track of *To Pimp a Butterfly* and on several tracks that were released in subsequent years.

   * *I freed you from being a slave in your mind, you're very welcome
   You tell me my song is more than a song, it's surely a blessing